1312 – John de Wogan ceases to be justiciar; Edmund le Botiller will act as justiciar for the present.

 1761 – Richard Nugent, Lord Delvin, MP for Fore, and still a teenager, dies of wounds he received after fighting a duel with a Mr Reilly on 30 July.

-1775 – Daniel O’Connell is born in Cahirciveen, County Kerry; known as The Liberator, or The Emancipator, was an Irish political leader in the first half of the nineteenth century.
+1775 – Daniel O’Connell is born in Cahersiveen, Co Kerry; known as The Liberator, or The Emancipator.
+He was a political leader in the first half of the nineteenth century.
 He campaigned for Catholic Emancipation – the right for Catholics to sit in the Westminster Parliament, denied for over 100 years – and Repeal of the Union between Ireland and Great Britain.

 1920 – The Dáil orders the boycotting of Belfast unionist firms.

 1922 – Anti-Treaty IRA fighters ambush a Free State provisions column at Knockeen crossroads in Kerry.
 One National Army officer is killed and several privates are wounded.

 1999 – Labour analysts at the Economic and Social Research Institute announce that the country is heading for full employment for the first time in history.